-To avoid delays, please send a note with your child stating when and who will be checking your child out of school.
-Your child should take the note to the Office the morning of check-out between 8:30 am and 9:30 am.
-When it is necessary for a student to arrive at school late or leave school early, the parent/guardian must come in to the Lower School Office to sign the student in/out noting the time and the reason for the check in/out.
+When your child will be checked out during the school day for any reason, please email your child's teacher and copy Lower School Administrative Assistant well ahead of time.
+When it is necessary for a student to arrive at school late or leave school early, the parent/guardian must come in to the Lower School Office to sign the student in/out noting the time and the reason for the check-in/out.
 If a student will be checking in after 8:30 am, please inform the School by calling the Lower School Office.
 Calls will be accepted only from the parents or those persons who have been authorized by the parents (as recorded on the Transportation Form) to participate in the attendance procedures for the student.